MKLVDB/Motion-Triggered-Person-Detection-with-YOLOv8/README.md

 ## License

 This project is licensed under the MIT License.

-> **Important:** Do not include sensitive credentials (such as MQTT passwords) in public repositories.